corl-team/xland-minigrid/README.md

 # Meta-Reinforcement Learning in JAX

-> 🥳 **XLand-MiniGrid was [accepted](https://openreview.net/forum?id=xALDC4aHGz) to [Intrinsically Motivated Open-ended Learning](https://imol-workshop.github.io) workshop at NeurIPS 2023.** We look forward to seeing everyone at the poster session!
+[//]: # (> 🥳 **XLand-MiniGrid was [accepted]&#40;https://openreview.net/forum?id=xALDC4aHGz&#41; to [Intrinsically Motivated Open-ended Learning]&#40;https://imol-workshop.github.io&#41; workshop at NeurIPS 2023.** We look forward to seeing everyone at the poster session! )

+> 🥳 We recently released [**XLand-100B**](https://github.com/dunno-lab/xland-minigrid-datasets), a large multi-task dataset for offline meta and in-context RL research, based on XLand-MiniGrid.
+It is currently the largest dataset for in-context RL, containing full learning histories for **30k unique tasks, 100B transitions, and 2.5B episodes**.
+Check it out!

 **XLand-MiniGrid** is a suite of tools, grid-world environments and benchmarks for meta-reinforcement learning research inspired by the diversity and depth of [XLand](https://deepmind.google/discover/blog/generally-capable-agents-emerge-from-open-ended-play/)